BendingUnit-22/LipDiff/README.md

 # LipDiff
-This repo contains code for differentiable SDP solver, for an anon ICLR submission.
+This repo contains code of the differentiable SDP solver for LipSDP, for an anonymous ICLR submission.

 ## Prerequisites
 You need Torch packages (torch and torchvision), cvxpy and mosek solver for this project.